Grand Central Stockport

-Grand Central Stockport is a retail, entertainment and leisure complex in Stockport, Greater Manchester.
+Grand Central Stockport is a retail, entertainment and leisure complex in Stockport, Greater Manchester, England.
 It is adjacent to Stockport railway station and the complex first opened in 1991.
 Since then it has included various leisure facilities such as a multiplex cinema, a swimming pool, a Cineworld Cinema a bowling alley, a gym, a Quasar complex, and various food outlets.
 As of 2013, the area is being redeveloped and only half of the development is still open, including the pool, along with some other businesses.
-The remainder of the complex (including the bowling alley) nightclub and cinema has been demolished in preparation for a new multi-storey car park and office complex.
+The remainder of the complex (including the bowling alley) nightclub and cinema has been demolished in preparation for a new multistorey car park and office complex.